-From this point we can employ the calibration velocities for subsequent imaging steps to calculate the emergence angles from CRS attributes for all kinds of reflection events.
-As an example for the application of these emergence angles we performed a wavefield decomposition of the multicomponent data into arriving P- and S-waves.
-Figure 4 demonstrates the accuracy of the angles: they are very close to the actual polarization direction such that the decomposition works almost perfectly.
+With the already introduced assumption of a virtually constant velocity in the vicinity of each individual receiver, we can now employ the calibration velocities for subsequent imaging steps to calculate the emergence angles from CRS attributes for various types of reflection events.
+An obvious and attractive application of these emergence angles is to perform a wavefield decomposition of the multicomponent data into arriving P- and S-waves.
+Figure 4 demonstrates the accuracy of the angles: they are very close to the actual polarization direction such that the decomposition works almost perfectly for the considered isotropic model.
+Each event appears either in the transversal or the radial component.